 makes 10-13 regular muffins, or 6 large muffins

-1 cup (8 oz) fat free organic cottage cheese
+1 cup (8 oz) fat free cottage cheese

 1 tsp. aluminium free baking powder